psmass/DDS-Data-model-Example/CommandResponse/README.md

 # THIS DIRECTORY CONTAINS:

-1. Two simple data models showing 'short-lived' (non-Objective state) between a Controller and one of potentially many Devices.

-2. A discussion, below in this README.md file, regarding more complex Request/Reply patterns that can exist along with the criteria that necessitates them.

-## Data Model for fairly simple Command(Request) w/ Implicit Replys:
+1. Discussion of two simple data models: Master/Slave and Client / Servcer.
+Both discussion will use non-Objective state (i.e. immediate command execution vs. long lasting command execution as it achieves it's Objective or end-goal.
+As an example, a command to move a vehicle to a way-point.)

+2. An implementation of a the Master / Slave model.

-### **Model 1) Controller / Device**
+### **Model 1) Master / Slave(s) or  Controller / Device(s)**

-This model will have a Controller and a Slave Device (where there could be many devices, but one logical controller).
+This model will have a Master Controller and a Slave Device (where there could be many devices, but one logical controller).

 To keep things simple, there are two topics: